Founder & Lead Editor

 Quality and Durability

-Here is the harsh reality: for a shoe that costs over two hundred dollars, the quality control regarding durability seems to be lacking.
-While the materials (leather, jacquard) are premium, the construction's ability to withstand abuse is questionable.
+Here's the harsh reality: for a shoe that costs over two hundred dollars, durability-related quality control seems to be lacking.
+The materials (leather, jacquard) feel premium, but the construction's ability to withstand abuse is questionable.

 - Praise Percent: I'd estimate about 40% of users are perfectly happy, likely those who use it casually or on pristine indoor courts.